Over the last 6 years, I have spent a significant amount of time working alone at home.

 Working alone is both challenging and exciting.
 How do you think you would cope?

-If you are working alone from home, I would love to hear from you on how you find the experience.
+If you are working alone from home, I would love to hear from you about how you find the experience.

 Read next – Working Alone – Is it for you?
 Part 2 & Working Alone – Is it for you?
 Part 3